 The basis has its origin in the agricultural commodity market.
 A high and rising basis was indicative of plentiful supplies, a low and falling basis the opposite.
 The extension of these concepts to the bullion markets was first espoused by Professor Antal Fekete.

 Professor Fekete pioneered the importance of observing the gold basis as a sign of global financial distress.
 All other indicators – such as interbank lending rates or government yields – can and are manipulated to give a distorted picture.

-The ‘Gold Basis Service’ is a monthly subscription newsletter that describes current movements in the gold and silver bases and implications about future movements for prices.
-Along with the monthly Gold Basis Service is the quarterly ‘Course of the Exchange’ economic commentary.
-This commentary relates to general observations from a Mengerian perspective on the current market place for global equities; government paper and other goods.
+The ‘Gold Basis Service’ and ‘Course of the Exchange’ is a quarterly subscription newsletter that describes current movements in the gold and silver bases and implications about future movements for prices.
+As well as the gold and silver bases, the commentary relates to general observations from a Mengerian perspective on the current market place for global equities; government paper and other goods.

 Cost: US$490 per annum

 Subscriptions can be taken via PayPal.